Course topics for all levels of experience

 Participants will receive certification of attendance for the number of contact hours attended at the symposium.
 If additional information is required for specific credit or CEU purposes, contact Integrative Education at least six weeks prior to the Symposium.

-Integrative Education is authorized to assign up to 1.8 AOTA CEUs for the “Integrative Education Symposium” on February 27-29, 2020.
+Integrative Education is an AOTA Approved Provider, number 11607.
+We can assign up to 1.8 AOTA CEUs for the “Integrative Education Symposium” on February 18-20, 2021.
 (Content Focus: Evaluation, Intervention and Outcomes; Mixed Level).
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification of other professional recognition.

 Notice to participants: In order to qualify for AOTA CEUs, you must attend at least 3 hours of the course (for partial credit), meet at least 2 of the objectives for the course and sign in and out on the sheets provided documenting your attendance at the course.
 A self-evaluation will be used for learners to determine if they have met the objectives of the course.